-A person's sex refers to the fact that they are male and female.
+The current definition in the Equality Act is that a person's sex refers to the fact that they are male and female.

 Direct discrimination: - treating someone less favourably because of their actual or perceived sex, or because of the sex of someone with whom they associate.